sonia-analytics/cryptocurrency-project/README.md

 - Daily CSV and Markdown reports are generated automatically to ensure data accuracy and consistency.

 ## Week 5 - Analysis & Visualization
-- Performed EDA in Jupyter Notebbok
+- Performed EDA in Jupyter notebook
-- Add time-series visualizialtion (trends line, moving average)
+- Add time-series visualization  (trends line, moving average)
-- Highlighted insights with visual storytelling through cahrts and summary statistics
+- Highlighted insights with visual storytelling through charts and summary statistics
-- Bulit a Streamlit dashboard with interactive charts, filters, and summary stats
+- Built a Streamlit dashboard with interactive charts, filters, and summary stats

-## Week 6 - Documenattion and Deploymenmt
+## Week 6 - Documentation and Deployment
 Polished README with setup, usage instructions, and screenshots Deployed the Streamlit dashboard to Streamlit Cloud Verified live link: Explore the live dashboard